TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 In the event of non-compliance with this step, which remains the responsibility and responsibility of the user, and loss of the Content following termination by the user, Talao cannot be held liable in this regard.

-In the event of a dispute relating to the interpretation, formation, validity or execution of the General Conditions of Use, Talao and the users acknowledge
+In the event of a dispute relating to the interpretation, formation, validity or execution of the General Conditions of Use, Web3 Digital Wallet and the users acknowledge